oniietzschan/bump-niji/README.md

 -- idk what's going on with querySegmentWithCoords at the moment *shrugging*
 ```

 Technically this is all optional.
-Even if you don't call these methods, bump-niji still generates a lot less garbaged compared to the original bump.lua.
+Even if you don't call these methods, bump-niji still generates a lot less garbage compared to the original bump.lua.

 Also: